Effects of primordial magnetic fields on 21 cm multifrequency angular power spectra

 Here the focus is on the effect of a primordial magnetic field on the angular power spectra in the theoretical model.
 Thus it is assumed that foregrounds can be fully understood and their effects removed from the observational data.
 Including the contribution from a stochastic magnetic field angular power spectra have been obtained from auto correlations as well as in general cross correlations of 21 cm brightness temperature maps at different frequencies.
 For this purpose 21 cm line signal temperature maps have been simulated using linear matter power spectra calculated with a modified version of the {\tt CLASS} code \cite{kk21} (for references of the original {\tt CLASS} code cf \cite{class1,class2,class3,class4,class5}) for the total adiabatic and magnetic mode for different choices of the magnetic field parameters.
 Subsequently these have been used as initial matter power spectra in the {\tt crime} numerical code \cite{crime} to obtain the 21 cm brightness temperature maps.

 After modifying accordingly \texttt{fg\_rm} to cross correlate 21 cm signal maps at different frequencies the corresponding angular power spectra of the auto- and cross correlations have been calculated.
-The cross correlation angular power spectrum is also known as multifrequency angular power spectrum (MAPS) \cite{datta2007}.
 In the following the resulting MAPS are shown.
 Prospects of constraining magnetic field parameters are estimated using signal-over-noise ratios.
-These are calculated taking into account the system noise.
-Numerical results are shown for the upgraded Giant Metrewave Radio Telescope (uGMRT) \cite{uGMRT}, MeerKAT as well as the prospective SKA1-MID.
+These are calculated taking into account only system noise.
+Numerical results are shown for the upgraded Giant Metrewave Radio Telescope (uGMRT) \cite{elahiMNRAS529,pal2208.11063,elahi2301.06677,uGMRT}, MeerKAT \cite{PaulMeerKAT2023} as well as the prospective SKA1-MID \cite{ ska1-cosmo-redbook}.

 In the numerical solutions the best fit parameters of the base model derived from Planck 2018 data only are used \cite{Planck-2018}, in particular, $\Omega_{\Lambda}=0.6842$, $\Omega_m=0.3158$, $\Omega_bh^2$ = 0.022383, $\Omega_m h^2$ =0.14314, $H_0 = 67.32 $ km s$^{-1}$Mpc$^{-1}$ and for the adiabatic mode $A_s = 2.101\times 10^{-9}$ and $n_s = 0.96605$.